Specialized Trail Short Review

 These shorts don’t have any reinforced areas or any special protective material.
 As we have mentioned numerous times, they are relatively minimal in their design.
 The Deflect UV 50+ protection is noteworthy and the average length of the legs offers decent coverage from the knees up for protection from the sun and brushes with bushes and the like.
 The model name of these shorts is the Trail shorts and the lightweight woven polyester fabric isn’t the beefiest.
 If you tend to crash on a somewhat regular basis, this fabric doesn't provide much in the way of protection.
 That said, they feel substantial enough for the less aggressive trail riding application.
 Hard chargers and big huckers should look for something a little more robust.

-The Trail Shorts have a reasonably large leg opening and they work well enough with most knee pads.
-If your knee pads have a shorter sleeve and don't extend much above the knee, however, you may experience some dreaded pad gap.
+The Trail Shorts have a reasonably large leg opening and they work pretty well with most knee pads, especially those that have a sleeve that extends a bit up the thigh.
+If your knee pads have a shorter sleeve and don't extend much above the knee, however, you may experience a touch of pad gap from time to time.
 Pad gap occurs when there is some thigh visible between the bottom of your shorts and the top of your knee pad sleeve.
-Practically, there isn’t much wrong with this.
+Practically, there isn't much wrong with this.
 That said, the mountain bike world views this as an undesirable trait.
 Being Trail shorts, not all users will be wearing knee pads.

 The Specialized Trail Shorts are simple and effective trail-riding shorts.
-The design team didn’t try to reinvent the wheel, instead, they delivered a highly functional pair of shorts with clean and subtle styling.
-The shorts function well on the trail and will work for a huge number of riders.
-In addition, they come at a reasonable price tag given the quality of construction.
+The design team didn't try to reinvent the wheel, instead, they delivered a highly functional pair of shorts with clean and subtle styling.
+The shorts function well on the trail and will work for a huge number of riders, and their reasonable price makes them a great value.